edli2000/connectfour/README.md

 Cite any external resources (libraries, images, tutorials, etc.) that you may have used while implementing your game.

-  I didn't use any external resources to construct this game.
-I just repurposed the original turn-based game starter code provided on Piazza.
-I also looked at some code from earlier homework assignments for inspiration; for example, the file path input was repurposed from the Pennstagram assignment, and the save to file option was inspired from the TwitterBot account.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I didn't use any external resources to construct this game.
+I looked at some code from earlier homework assignments for inspiration; for example, the file path input was inspired from the Pennstagram assignment, and the save to file option was inspired from the TwitterBot account.